wing-puah/thegeekwing-jekyll/_posts/technology/2018-08-18-the-lights-go-off.md

 If only, situations in life could be solved by crying.
 Tears are perhaps acting as a social cue to indicate grievance.
 Was that the case for her?
 No. She had a choice.

 She had a choice between a gap year or studying in university.
-She has a choice to work in a stable job or to freelance and run her own startup.
+She had a choice to work in a stable job or to freelance and run her own startup.
 It was her choice.

 A conscious that she made as she believe that she could maximise the earning potential if she stuck on to the teaching field.